Jiya126/Odia-KenLM_MMS/README.md

 Therefore, the problem could be with reading the dict file.

-2. On inspecting the lexicon file for ହେଊଛି , this correspondsto ହେଊଛି	ହ େ ଊ ଛ ି | in lexicon
-This indicates that the 'େ' is not being taken separately, we shall look into this. this could be a vowel and not being separated.
+1. a) Referencing the above problem, there are some characters that are not present in MMS dictionary we are accessing.
+   b) KenLM knows how to deal with unk tokens (words here), assigning it probability defined in the arpa file.
+   c) But MMS deals with the characters present in its dictionary only. {Verify this}
+   d) Inspect how are we integrating these models, parallel or sequentially; and what library are we using for that.
+Inspect that library and function performing that (This function is in mms_infer.py).
+Check what's happening there and how is it being integrated.
+Then later, you might go on to check if we should make our own integration function or maybe optimize the area where error is showing in pre-defined function we are using.

+2. For a temporary solution, try removing all the lines from the lexicon file that contains characters not present in the dict.
-2. So, we need to map the dictionary being used here to remove those unk tokens from lexicon file, so that the assertion error doesnot occurs.
+3. So, we need to map the dictionary being used here to remove those unk tokens from lexicon file, so that the assertion error doesnot occurs.
 This is a temporary solution, since here we are taking away the more correct words that could be present in the lexicon and increase accuracy
-3. We can expand our dict and then, use any word from lexicon file
+4. We can expand our dict and then, use any word from lexicon file
-4. But first of all, we need to access the dict that is being used here from the source.
-We have the dict downloaded from source MMS, but looking to access the one from source code here itself, the tgt_dict mentioned in [flashlight_decoder.py](https://github.com/facebookresearch/fairseq/blob/main/examples/speech_recognition/new/decoders/flashlight_decoder.py)